stephweb/daw-js-table/docs/en/doc.md

-## Guide to sources in "example" folder
+## Guide to sources of "example" folder

 * assets
     * css.css: The "DAW JS Table" CSS.